HUMBIO 112. Conservation Biology: A Latin American Perspective. 3 Units.

 HUMBIO 5E.
 Science Education in Human Biology.
 1 Unit.

-In this seminar, students will become familiar with current research on science education.
+In this seminar, students will become familiar with research on science education.
 They will use this knowledge to create and analyze teaching material such as section plans, exams, and problem sets.
 Material produced in this course will be related to the topics covered in the core course of the Program in Human Biology.
 Students will experience and practice various teaching styles.
-Prerequisite: HumBio Core or equivalent.
+Prerequisite: Human Biology Core or equivalent or consent of instructor.

 HUMBIO 6.
 Human Origins.
 5 Units.